 The Port Marine Safety Code requires that the port undertakes regular 'risk assessments' of all marine and ship operations that occur within the port.
-Possible operations/incidents that can cause an oil spill are:
+To avoid duplication, all possible operations/incidents that could result in pollution have been identified and using accepted risk assessment techniques, the location, size and effect of all envisaged potential spills within the enclosed dock area of POTLL have been listed and analysed in a separate document, publicly available.